Who We Are

 The Association aims to:

-SACCSS offers a range of sporting events over the school year, including Premier League (weekly year level Australian Rules Football, Netball, Football, Volleyball, Basketball), Senior Sport (Year 11/12) Cricket, Australian Rules Football, Netball, Football.
-Tournament Days for Girls Australian Rules Football, Futsal, Hockey, Chess, Senior Volleyball, Tennis.
+SACCSS offers a range of sporting events over the school year, including Premier League (weekly year level Australian Rules Football, Netball, Football, Volleyball, Basketball), Senior Sport (Year 11/12) Cricket, Australian Rules Football, Netball, Football, Basketball.
+Tournament Days for Girls Australian Rules Football, Futsal, Hockey, Chess, Senior Mixed Netball, Tennis and Badminton.

 The Association also hold 5 major Carnivals during the year, Golf, Swimming, Cross Country, Athletics and Tennis.